 Offers funding opportunities such as the Métis Recreation Development Grant, the First Nation Member’s Recreation Development Grant, and the Community Cultural Diversity Inclusion Grant.

-- Is committed to the development and implementation of initiatives that promote Indigenous leadership and participation in parks and recreation, such as Recreation Board Development, and Community Visits and Fieldwork.
+Is committed to the development and implementation of initiatives that promote Indigenous leadership and participation in parks and recreation.

-- Conducts research, such as Surveying the Field - 2017, which address barriers to participation in recreation and parks faced by many people, including First Nations, Métis, LGBTQ2S, Newcomers, and other underrepresented populations.
+Conducts research to better understand the barriers to participation faced by many people, including First Nations, Métis, LGBTQ2S, Newcomers, people with disabilities, and other populations.